SAP-samples/btp-developer-guide-cap/documentation/tutorials/prep-for-prod/prep-for-prod.md

     }
     ```

     > In case any of the lines is missing, go ahead and add it manually.
+Note that `@cap-js/hana` was already added in the previous step and is shown here for context.

 3. Check the content of the **xs-security.json** file.